accessibility-exchange/platform/.github/pull_request_template.md

 - [ ] I've run `composer format` and fixed any code formatting issues.
 - [ ] I've run `composer analyze` and addressed any static analysis issues.
 - [ ] I've run `php artisan test` and ensured that all tests pass.
+- [ ] I've run `composer localize` to update localization source files and committed any changes.

 If this PR changes CSS or JavaScript code or dependencies: